 Needless to say, Montano’s win over Modafferi did little to legitimize her new belt in the eyes of many fans, and to make matters worse, she promptly took most of a year off due to injury.
-When Montano was forced to withdraw from her scheduled title defense against Shevchenko at UFC 228 in September due to her own failed weight cut, the UFC promptly stripped her of the belt.
-Even then, it took two tries to get Shevchenko booked against a suitable challenger, but with her one-sided victory over longtime strawweight champ Joanna Jedrzeczyk at UFC 231, the Shevchenko era appears finally to have begun.
+Upon her recovery, Montano was booked to defend her title against Shevchenko, a previous bantamweight title challenger who was seen by most observers as the champ-in-waiting whenever the flyweight division was created.
+When Montano was forced to pull out of that fight the day before UFC 228 thanks to a failed weight cut, the promotion decided to reboot, stripping her of the title and booking Shevchenko against longtime strawweight queen Joanna Jedrzejczyk to fight for the vacant title a few months later.

 You can embed this infographic.
 Copy and paste the code below into your site: